ibm-cloud-docs/vpc/file_storage_vpc_troubleshoot.md

 An error occurs after you set up CBR by [creating a network zone](/docs/vpc?topic=vpc-cbr&interface=cli#creating-network-zones) and a [context-based rule](/docs/vpc?topic=vpc-cbr&interface=cli#creating-rules), and then try to perform a file share operation.

-For example, first, you would add the `shares` service to a network zone.
+For example, first, you would add `shares` service to a network zone.

     ```sh
     ibmcloud cbr zone-create --name network-zone-1 --description "Example zone 1" --addresses 198.51.100.0  --vpc VPC-1 --service-ref service_name=shares